ggebbie/GeoPythonPlot.jl/README.md

 # Requirements

-GGplot.jl uses matplotlib, cmocean, and cartopy.
+GeoPythonPlot.jl uses matplotlib, cmocean, and cartopy.
 Direct the python environment to an existing system-wide version of python with these already installed:
 `ENV["PYTHON"]="python/directory/on/your/machine"`

 Or use a Julia-specific python environment built from scratch following the directions from `deps/build.jl`.
 Or, at the Julia REPL, run: